-- Extra care needs to be taken when the complainant is a child/young person and present during all or part of the hearing; Careful consideration of the atmosphere and - proceedings will ensure that the child/young person does not feel intimidated.
+- Extra care needs to be taken when the complainant is a child/young person and present during all or part of the hearing; Careful consideration of the atmosphere and proceedings will ensure that the child/young person does not feel intimidated.
 If the child/young person is the complainant, the panel should ask in advance if any support is needed to help them present their complaint.
 Where the child/young person's parent is the complainant, the panel should give the parent the opportunity to say which parts of the hearing, if any, the child/young person needs to attend.
-The parent - advised however that agreement might not always be possible if the parent wishes the child/young person to attend a part of the meeting which the panel considers not to be in the child/young person's best interests; - the welfare of the child/young person is paramount.
+The parent should be advised however that agreement might not always be possible if the panel considers not to be in the child/young person's best interests; - the welfare of the child/young person is paramount.